mongodb/docs/source/reference/server-status.rst

    microseconds, since the database last started, that the ``globalLock`` has been *held*.

-   Consider this value in combination with :status:`globalLock.totalTime`, which is calculated in the :status:`globalLock.ratio` value.
-If this value is small but :status:`globalLock.totalTime` is high the ``globalLock`` has typically been held frequently for shorter periods of time, which may be indicative of a more normal use pattern.
-If the :status:`globalLock.lockTime`` is higher and the :status:`globalLock.totalTime` is smaller (relatively,) then fewer operations are responsible for a greater portion of server's use (relatively.)
+   Consider this value in combination with the value of :status:`globalLock.totalTime`.
+MongoDB aggregates these values in the :status:`globalLock.ratio` value.
+If the :status:`globalLock.ratio` value is small but :status:`globalLock.totalTime` is high the ``globalLock`` has typically been held frequently for shorter periods of time, which may be indicative of a more normal use pattern.
+If the :status:`globalLock.lockTime` is higher and the :status:`globalLock.totalTime` is smaller (relatively,) then fewer operations are responsible for a greater portion of server's use (relatively.)

 .. status:: globalLock.ratio